malexsmith/3700_Assignment_1_dispersal/README.md

 dev.off()

 # So - hats off to you!!
-You've made two kinds of phylogeny from publicly available DNA sequences that were collected from two species of deep-sea vent copepods.
+You've made two kinds of phylogeny from publicly available DNA sequences that were collected from multiple populations of two species of deep-sea vent copepods.

 # Now, print your pdf (hard copy), examine the map and phylogenies you created in this assignment.